Welcome to In Reverence.

 4. In your experience, how does self-care relate to community care?

 6. How do you know when you’ve been slacking on your self-care?
-How do your red flags look like?
+What do your red flags look like?

 7. What is your inspiration to continue doing what you are doing?
 What is the fuel that keeps you going?